abchimikabc1-bit/PHCL_Super/docs/COMPLETE_INTEGRATION_SUMMARY.md

-# PHCL App - Complete Integration Summary
+# PiHCL App - Complete Integration Summary

 ## App Architecture - All Components Unified

-The PHCL Cryptocurrency Trading App is now fully integrated with all components working together seamlessly.
+The PiHCL Cryptocurrency Trading App is now fully integrated with all components working together seamlessly.
 Here's the complete system overview:

 ---